DataDave1337/covid_dashboard/README.md

 ```bash
 python data_preparation.py
 ```
 As of now the folder where the COVID data is located needs to be specified in the mentioned python file.
-After the prepared data is created you can start the streamlit by running:
+After the prepared data is created you can start the streamlit app using:
 ```bash
 streamlit run dashboard.py
 ```